dstevens79/LmEvE-2/README.md

 React 19 • TypeScript • Tailwind CSS • shadcn/ui • Framer Motion • Recharts • GitHub Spark KV

 ## Quick Start
+NOTE : If your using two machines or vm setup follow the ssh setup, if its all on one machine dont worry about it either way you wont mess it up if its all on one machine if you do every step

-1. Tested on ubuntu 20.04.6 LTS - get this one...
+1. Tested on dual ubuntu 20.04.6 LTS Virtual Machines from fresh OS installs (one for db one for lmeve-2)
 2. Configure Application and App Secret at Eve Developer site

 3. System Pre Prep
 sudo apt update && sudo apt upgrade -y sudo apt install -y curl wget git ufw build-essential